 Top Six Challenges in Lean Continuous Improvement

 The American Productivity & Quality Center (APQC) is one of the world’s foremost authorities in process and performance improvement.
-The chart above is the total for APQC’s Priorities, and Challenges Survey in Continuous Improvement for 2018, 2019, and 2020.
+The chart below is the total for APQC’s Priorities, and Challenges Survey in Continuous Improvement for 2018, 2019, and 2020.
 The number to the left of each challenge is the sum of all responses during the past three years.

 Challenge #1: Creating a lean continuous improvement culture